NCLEX Study Guide

 Don’t let past experience influence your answers.
 During your clinical rotations, you had a chance to put new skills into practice.
 If you came to nursing school with some healthcare experience, as a CNA, LPN, or tech, you’ve seen that learning doesn’t always match the day-to-day reality.
 Or perhaps your previous jobs did procedures in a different, but just-as-safe way.
 Do NOT use your past to answer the questions on the NCLEX.
 There is no room for “But that’s not how we did it…” You must answer the questions as if you were practicing in a “perfect world.”

-How to Structure Your Study
+How to Structure Your Time

 • Set a schedule.
 Decide which days of the week and what times you want to study for your NCLEX.
 Commit to them, just as if they were classes at school, and begin as soon as possible.
 If you can, start 6-8 weeks before your test appointment.
 Everyone has a different capacity for how long they can study, but experts say 2-4 hours a day is optimal.